Casco Viejo & the Cathedral

 We detoured into the Parque de los Pueblos de Europa y esculturas.
 The park has walking paths through wooded and open areas, a duck pond, and grand abstract sculptures.
 It also conveniently has water fountains and bathrooms.

-| Roman amphitheater and tiled reproduction of Picasso's Guernica painting. |
+Tiled reproduction of Picasso's Guernica painting.

 Continuing along the street past the park we saw a black and white tiled mural of the famous work by Picasso.
 We noted several groups of guided tours so if you are a history buff, that would be a good thing to do.

-We left Guernica and headed toward Mundaka, which is another of the European surfing capital.
+We left Guernica and headed toward Mundaka, which is another of the European surfing capitals.
 We were getting hungry so consulted the map for a restaurant along the way.
 The closest thing on the map was the Asador Portuondo.
 It looked like it was associated with a campground so we weren't sure what we would find.

 There was a camp of sorts there, but as it turned out, there was also the Michelin-listed restaurant, and we were able to get a table.
 The dining room was upstairs, with a view of the Mundaka estuary.
 Sandbars form here, creating rapids for kayakers when the tide goes out.